-Securing website and periodic testing is mandatory for online businesses.
+Securing websites and periodic testing are mandatory for online businesses.

 Today, data breaches bring catastrophic repercussions.
 Websites and applications are an integral part of any business.
 This is where ensuring your website is safe becomes very important.